DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 During that busy season, A&B employs about 40 people — 30 more than during the other months of the year.
 And while Allsbrook says he is old enough to retire, he has no intentions of doing that anytime soon.
 “I worked here when I was in high school and then came back after college,” he shares.
 “It’s the only job I’ve ever had, and I still love working here.”

-Allsbrook carries on the tradition of banking in the same building the company did back in 1945, with PNC Bank and its successors.
+Allsbrook carries on the tradition of banking in the same building the company did back in 1945, with PNC Bank and its predecessors.
 He likes knowing he can consult with local representatives who know his business and its history whenever he has a question or need.

 That peace of mind is important to a business on a continuing growth path — and A&B certainly continues to grow!
 “The internet and social media have really helped fuel our growth,” Allsbrook explains.
 “We encourage our customers to create personal and corporate gift lists online.
 When they send gifts to these friends, family members, customers and business associates, these recipients in turn become customers, who build their own gift lists.
 We continue to grow because people love our products and share them with others.”